microsoft/MRDL_Unity_PeriodicTable/README.md

 This repo is where Microsoft's Windows Mixed Reality Design team publishes sample apps and experiments.
 Find out details on https://developer.microsoft.com/en-us/windows/mixed-reality/periodic_table_of_the_elements

 # Periodic Table of the Elements
 Periodic Table of the Elements is an open-source sample app from Microsoft's Mixed Reality Design Labs.
 It demonstrates how to use **[Mixed Reality Toolkit(MRTK)](https://github.com/Microsoft/MixedRealityToolkit-Unity)**'s input system and building blocks to create an app experience for HoloLens and Immersive headsets.
-With this project, you can learn following topics:
+In this project, you can find the examples of:
 - Use MRTK's **[MixedRealityCamera](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/master/Assets/HoloToolkit/Input/Prefabs/MixedRealityCamera.prefab)** and **[InputManager](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/master/Assets/HoloToolkit/Input/Prefabs/InputManager.prefab)** for HoloLens gesture input and Immersive headset's motion controller input
 - Layout an array of objects in 3D space with various surface types using **MRTK's [Object Collection](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/master/Assets/HoloToolkit-Examples/UX/Readme/README_ObjectCollection.md)**.
 - Create objects that respond to the standard inputs using **MRTK's [Interactable Object](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/master/Assets/HoloToolkit-Examples/UX/Readme/README_InteractableObjectExample.md)**.
+- Loading and parsing local JSON file data using Unity's JsonUtility

 You can use this project's components to create your own mixed reality app experiences.